-The provision will refer to the guidance in the Data protection toolkit for schools to support with data protection activity, including compliance with General Data Protection Regulation (GDPR):
+SCG provisions will refer to the guidance in the Data protection toolkit for schools to support with data protection activity, including compliance with General Data Protection Regulation (GDPR).
+The Data Protection Act 2018 and the UK GDPR requires personal information to be processed fairly and lawfully and to keep the information held safely and securely.
+SCG in accordance with the ICO will comply with the above to prevent personal data breeches.

-- Information will be shared with staff within the provision on a "'need to know'" basis. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 1998 and GDPR are not a barrier to sharing information where a failure to do so would place a child at risk of harm. - There is a lawful basis for child protection concerns to be shared with agencies who have a statutory duty for child protection. - All staff must be aware that they must not promise a child to keep secrets which might compromise the child's safety or wellbeing. - All staff will always undertake to gain parents/carers consent to refer a child to Social Care unless to do so could put the child at greater risk of harm or impede a criminal investigation.
+- Information will be shared with staff within the provision on a "'need to know" basis. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 1998 and the UK GDPR are not a barrier to sharing information where a failure to do so would place a child at risk of harm. - There is a lawful basis for child protection concerns to be shared with agencies who have a statutory duty for child protection. - All staff must be aware that they must not promise a child to keep secrets which might compromise the child's safety or wellbeing. - Where appropriate, SCG staff will always undertake to gain parents/carers consent to refer a child to Social Care unless to do so could put the child at greater risk of harm or impede a criminal investigation.